huggingface/accelerate/docs/source/quicktour.md

 ## Unified launch interface

-Accelerate automatically detects the training environment and adapts it to the distributed training framework you're using.
-This way, you can use the same command to launch your training script regardless of framework or hardware.
-From the command line, run the following command to answer a few questions about your training system.
+Accelerate automatically selects the appropriate configuration values for any given distributed training framework (DeepSpeed, FSDP, etc.) through a unified configuration file generated from the [`accelerate config`](../../docs/source/package_reference/cli#accelerate-config) command.
+You could also pass the configuration values explicitly to the command line which is helpful in certain situations like if you're using SLURM.

-You should always run [`accelerate config`](../../docs/source/package_reference/cli#accelerate-config) first to help Accelerate learn about your training setup!
+But in most cases, you should always run [`accelerate config`](../../docs/source/package_reference/cli#accelerate-config) first to help Accelerate learn about your training setup.

 ```bash
 accelerate config